 Our materials are sourced, and our products manufactured through a carefully selected network of suppliers located around the world, many of which have worked with us since the brand was founded.
-Italy is by far our biggest sourcing country accounting for 83% of all our Tier 1 and 2 Product Suppliers (see Table 2 on page 11 for more information on Tiers and Product Supply Chain visibility).
-Although significantly smaller, other key sourcing countries include Romania, Bulgaria, Portugal, Spain, India and China.

-In 2022, we worked directly with 40 Tier 1 and 205 Tier 2 Product Suppliers globally.
-Many of these are small manufacturers and artisans who specialise in particular techniques and processes.
+Italy is by far our biggest sourcing country accounting for 82% of all our Tier 1 and 2 Product Suppliers (see Table 2 on page 11 for more information on Tiers and Product Supply Chain visibility).
+Although significantly smaller, other key sourcing countries include Spain, Portugal, Albania, France, India, Japan, Polonia and Romania.
+In 2023, we worked directly with 53 Tier 1.
+Furthermore, in 2023, we worked with 289 Tier 2 Raw Materials and Accessories Suppliers globally many of these are small manufacturers and artisans who specialise in particular techniques and processes.
 For instance, our bag manufacturers are experts at working with our non-leather bag materials.
 We trace the natural materials we use (such as cotton, wool and viscose) back to their country of origin.
-Our key sourcing countries for natural materials are India, Turkey, Egypt and the USA for cotton, New Zealand, Australia for wool and Sweden, USA, Portugal and Germany for viscose.
+Our key sourcing countries for natural materials are Turkey, Pakistan and Canada for cotton, Argentina, Australia, New Zealand, South Africa and Uruguay for wool and China, Germany, Finland and USA for viscose.